bitbrace/qlowbuq/README.md

 # qlowbuq
-an msp430 state machine to operate a dimmable pwm flashlight
+an msp430 dimmable pwm flashlight

+attempts to use mvc with a state machine as the model

 _all code is currently work-in-progress and should not be used.
 (12017-05-11)_